 Buckwheat, rice, and oat flours.
-For texture, flavour and because they are gluten free.
-And I'm reaching for the wholemeal varieties, so they are more nutritious.
-But I'm also rediscovering butter.
+For texture and flavour, but also because they are gluten-free.
+And I’m reaching for the wholemeal varieties, so they are more nutritious.
+But I’m also rediscovering butter.
 Strange as that sounds.
 I go on and off thinking it makes my favourite baked goods.
 I love baking with beautiful oils like grape seed or coconut oil.
 They make the softest cakes.
 But the flavour of butter can just bring it all back home.
 So good.

 What is the recipe in your book that you’re most proud of?

 Hmmmm, I would maybe say the fig leaf ice cream.
 I am proud that I found wild fig trees in london to forage the leaves from and I am proud of the flavour I managed to get out of them.
 That recipe brings me a lot of joy.